-‘It’s about taking the government to the people,’ says Suparno Banerjee, Vice President and head of Public Sector Strategy at HPE, ‘not the people to the government.’
+‘It’s about taking the government to the people,’ says Suparno Banerjee, Vice President and head of Public Sector Strategy at DXC Technology, ‘not the people to the government.’

 Truly taking advantage of the technologies and approaches that could best serve the citizen today means embarking on a digital transformation, not just of a project or a department, but of the whole government – and that isn’t an easy process.